-LLCs can and do offer limited liability in various degrees on a state by state basis.
-The LLC form of organization is relatively new so some states do not always treat LLCs in the same manner as corporations for liability purposes.
+LLCs can and do offer limited liability to various degrees on a state by state basis.
+The LLC form of organization is relatively new, so some states do not always treat LLCs in the same manner as corporations for liability purposes.

 From a statutory perspective, the creditors of an investor-owner are treated much differently than the creditors of the business itself.
 The hard truth is that most state legislatures have no desire to protect a debtor’s interest in a business entity from creditors.
 To the contrary, if an investor-owner has debts, then he or she should pay those debts from whatever non-exempt property is available, including shares of stock and interests in partnerships and like entities.